 Water Color Matters

-Smallmouth bass prefers deep, clearer water over sandy or rocky bottoms with a stiff current and are often found at depths of 25 feet or more.
-Largemouth bass prefers stained, shallower water where they can quickly strike unsuspecting prey on the surface.
+Smallmouth bass prefer deep, clearer water over sandy or rocky bottoms with a stiff current and are often found at depths of 25 feet or more.
+Largemouth bass prefer stained, shallower water where they can quickly strike unsuspecting prey on the surface.

 Seasonal Fishing